 To use the template:

-- In a document, use the and select Import.
+In a document, use the Insert new tab icon (

 - Select the drawing template.